aappddeevv/scalajs-packagingtest/README.md

 | sprintf   | printf-like | 13,565 |
 | office-fabric-ui-react | UI component | 801,429 |

 If you add most of a UI component library, the scala.js overhead is a small % of the total bundle size.
 Most effort should be put into reducing the bundling of un-needed UI components.

-Altogether, non-UI, minimized code size is around ~140K for equivalent parts in scala so *if* you include those parts, its about the same overall. non-scala.js code allows you to more cleverly carve up your kb budget.
+Altogether, non-UI, minimized code size is around ~140kb (eyeball) for equivalent parts in scala so *if* you include those parts, its about the same overall. non-scala.js code allows you to more cleverly carve up your kb budget.
 Also, if you have a mixed project, it's additive.